Violent, unsound of mind

 - Defied by the apostle Paul in The Bible, against people who rationalized this as an excuse to keep doing things they know are sinful:

 - A different spin on this is pretty standard Christian theology, though: simply put, you can't truly do good if you don't have a choice to do evil.
-Hence all the bad things in the world—if God got rid of them, he would be taking away our free will so we would be just robots.
+Hence all the bad things in the world—if God got rid of them, he would be taking away our free will so we would just be robots.
+Of course, some object to this idea (for instance pointing out many bad things which don't come from free will, like diseases).

 - Disgaea 3.
 The entire plot of the game was planned out by the Super Hero Aurum, the greatest hero of mankind, in order to raise Mao into being the Strongest Overlord... because, having defeated the PREVIOUS Strongest Overlord, Mao's father, he found himself bereft of a purpose.
 At the very end, he gives a whole speech about how the one thing a hero truly NEEDS, is a VILLAIN.
 Without an evil to fight, a hero is just a man - unimportant and soon forgotten.
 Because of that, Aurum spent 200 years disguised as a demon, raising Mao to be evil and powerful, and pushing him towards genocidal anger against humanity - just so he'd be able to swoop in in the last second and stop him.
 In the 'Bad' ending, he actually succeeds on the first part, and Mao invades and attacks the human world - but when Aurum tries to stop him, he unwittingly pushes Mao's Berserk Button by killing off his childhood friend, Raspberyl, sending Mao into a Suicidal Cosmic Temper Tantrum.
 So really, it might be considered an inversion of this trope, though matching nicely with the current name...

 - A recent study of Carnegie Mellon University and University Of Pittsburgh students seems to indicate that honesty goes up when an "outsider" is said to have cheated and goes down when an "insider" is said to have cheated.
-This trope might even be Truth in Television!
-Not that Good needs evil, but that some of the paragons of Good might have come from refusing to associate with Evil traits.
+This, of course, is not a case of good needing evil, but of some of the paragons of Good refusing to associate with Evil traits.

 - This trope is one of many, many theodicies presented as a response to the question of the "Problem of Evil", which asks "Why does an all-powerful, all-knowing, morally perfect God allow bad things to happen to good people?"
-Unfortunately the Problem is paradoxical in nature, so even if we assume evil is necessary, it still leaves 'gratuitous evil' unexplained.
-The idea that good is impotent without evil, does not maintain free-will, or builds character.
+Unfortunately the Problem is paradoxical in nature, so even if we assume evil is necessary, it still leaves 'gratuitous evil' (such as cancer) unexplained.
+The idea that good is impotent without evil does not maintain free will, nor build people's character.